genner-lab/catfish-pharyngeal-jaws/README.md

 ****Morphoj Projects for analyses

-File: top pair of pharyngeal jaws oral all species phylo .morphoj - MorphoJ analysis for the comparison of the pharyngeal jaw classifiers to the shape of the top of the lower pharyngeal jaw.
+File: Top pair of pharyngeal jaws oral all species phylo to compare or oral jaw.morphoj - MorphoJ analysis for the comparison of the oral jaw classifiers to the shape of the top of the lower pharyngeal jaw.

 File: two pharyngeal jaws diet for pharyngeal paper.morphoj - MorphoJ analsis for the comparison of the dietary guilds to the shape of the top of the lower pharyngeal jaw.

-File: newProject top pair of pharyngeal jaws all species phylo classifiers.morphoj - MorphoJ analysis for the comparison of the oral jaw classifiers to the shape of the top of the lower pharyngeal jaw.
+File: Top pair of pharyngeal jaws all species phylo against classifiers.morphoj - MorphoJ analysis for the comparison of the oral jaw classifiers to the shape of the top of the lower pharyngeal jaw.

 ***